 ENVIRONMENT AND DEVELOPMENT No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Compliance (cont) 3 The negative effects caused from the keeping of animals in urban areas is minimised.
-Response time from when complaint is received. < 48 hours 24hrs Υ During business hours the response time is minimal.
+Response time from when complaint is received. < 48 hours 24hrs Y Initial response made within 24hrs of receiving a complaint.
 4 Private land within urban areas does not pose a safety issue from overgrown vegetation.
 Frequency of inspection of all urban areas (including instigating actions to keep land vegetation from harbouring vermin).
-6-monthly Monthly Y Dependant on the season patrols are done more frequently - Springtime for example.
+6-monthly Weekly Y Weekly patrols by Compliance Officers have been undertaken due to the whether and complaints being received from neighbouring properties.
 5 Alcohol free zones maintained in towns.
 Frequency of inspection of alcohol-free zone signs.
-6-monthly 6mthly Υ All alcohol-free zone signs were updated to new dates and some were replaced.
+6-monthly 6 Monthly Y Inspections carried out in August 2023 with new signed placed if required.
+Next inspections to be carried out during May 2024.
 Environmental Compliance 1 Comply with the MOU between Council and the Food Safety Authority. % of inspections conducted annually of Category 1 and 2 businesses.
-100% 100% Y Food premises inspections commenced this quarter and will continue through the remainder of the year.
-2 Approvals for OSSMS processed within reasonable timeframes.
+100% 25% N Baradine 50% inspected Binnaway- Inspections not yet commenced Coonabarabran 10% inspected Coolah 30% inspected Dunedoo - Inspections not yet commenced Mendooran - Inspections completed 2 Approvals for OSSMS processed within reasonable timeframes.
 Average approvals processing time- when all information is received from applicant.
-7 days 7 days Y All approvals are processed and approved within the 7-day timeframes once all information received, site inspection carried out and fees paid.
+7 days 7 days Y Building Certifier approves all applications within 5 days of receipt of all information and fees paid.
 3 Processes and procedures are current and meet best practice.
-Maximum time between review of procedures and processes 12 months 12 months Y Review underway for the weekly water testing procedure to ensure compliance with drinking water guidelines.
-4 OSSMS do not pose a risk .to public health or the environment.
+Maximum time between review of procedures and processes 12 months 12 months N No reviews of processes or procedures completed for Environmental Compliance.

+ENVIRONMENT AND DEVELOPMENT No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Environmental Compliance (co nt) 4 OSSMS do not pose a risk .to public health or the environment.
 Inspections carried out from complaints within 3 days.
-100% 100% Y Inspections carried out within 3 days from receiving complaint.

-ENVIRONMENT AND DEVELOPMENT No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Environmental Compliance (co nt) 5 Sampling is carried out in partnership with NSW Health to ensure public water supplies meet drinking water guidelines.
+100% 100% N No complaints received by Building certifier for OSSMS issues.
+5 Sampling is carried out in partnership with NSW Health to ensure public water supplies meet drinking water guidelines.
 Frequency of sampling of town water supplies.
 Weekly Weekly N Weekly water sampling from - Coonabarabran, Coolah, Dunedoo and Baradine Fortnightly sampling - Mendooran and Binnaway Monthly sampling - Bugaldie and Kenebri Not all testing was completed within the period reported on.
 Town Planning 1 Council Planning instruments are relevant and effective.
 Frequency of review of planning instruments.
-Annual Annual N Planning Proposal for LEP review has been completed and sent to Department of Planning for comment.
-Department of Planning has requested a meeting to discuss the proposal.
+Annual Annual N Council and Department of Planning Staff working on Planning Proposals for the review of the 2013 Local Environmental Plan.
 2 Development applications processed in a timely manner.
 Average application processing time exclusive of stop the clock times.
-40 days 53 days N Average processing time taken this quarter is 53 days.
-This figure includes a number of applications that required neighbour notification of 14 days.
-3 Planning certificates processed in a timely manner.
-Average planning certificate application processing time.
-5 days 3.6 days Y Average scanning and payment time 2.5 days.
-Average drafting and signing 3.6 days.
-4 Processes and procedures are current and meet best practice.
-Maximum time between review of procedures and processes.
-12 months 12 months N No processes or procedures have been reviewed this quarter due to no having no Town Planner.
+40 days 57 days N July to September 57 days October to December 53 days January to March 23.6 days These figures include a number of Development Applications which required notification as per DCP.